 So, going back to our question number one: Is it ethical to surgically alter the natural genitals of a child when no compelling therapeutic reason exists?
 Well… no.

-Non-therapeutic newborn circumcision by males violates all 4 of the core principles of medical ethics, and a host of human rights principles, and circumcision of a child is acceptable only when medically necessary and only when conservative treatment approaches have failed.
+Non-therapeutic newborn circumcision by males violates all 4 of the core principles of medical ethics, and a host of human rights principles.
+Circumcision of a child is acceptable only when medically necessary, and only when conservative treatment approaches have failed.

-The second main justification that's given by defenders of neonatal circumcision is the argument that it's the parents' right to make this decision for their sons, and indeed in general in our society, parents are given a wide latitude in child rearing decisions of all kinds, which includes medical treatment, based on the Constitution's right to privacy.
+It's the parents' right to make this decision for their sons.
+Indeed, in general in our society, parents are given a wide latitude in child rearing decisions of all kinds, which includes medical treatment, based on the Constitution's right to privacy.

 But, remember: The principle of autonomy is considered the lead principle in medical ethics, all other things being equal, and there has to be a good reason for overriding that principle.
 So, one such case in which [overiding] the autonomy principle could be justified is when there is a true need for medical treatment for a child.
 Children are not considered cognitively unable to make their own medical decisions; they [neither] are mature enough mentally [nor] have enough life experience to act autonomously on their own.
 So, in the case of true medical need, the beneficence principle is going to [override the autonomy principle] to protect the child's well-being, and the parents are given, in this case, the role of proxy or surrogate decision makers as guardians of the child's interests.